 Wimberly is the holder of the NSCAA Premier Diploma, the US Soccer Federation National C License, and the USSF National Goalkeeper License.
 Wimberly has served as an associate staff coach with the NSCAA instructing goalkeeper courses around the region.

 A defender during his playing days, Wimberly prefers a wide-open, free-flowing style of attack in his team.
 "I want us to defend just long enough for us to regain the ball," said Wimberly.
 "We spend 90% of our effort in training dedicated to attacking soccer.
 We defend not to just prevent goals but more importantly to constantly supply our attacking style of play."

-"I am very excited about the balance we've created in our program," continued Wimberly.
+"I am very excited about the excellence and balance we've created in our program," continued Wimberly.
 "The players did an incredible job on the field, in the classroom, and in the community last fall.
 We've worked soccer camps for the Royston Housing Authority, partnered with Royston UMC for their mobile food pantry distribution, and are actively raising funds to offer several free soccer camps this summer to under-served areas.
 Our soccer program is more than just a sports team...it is a connection we're using to share Christ's love in our community."

 Wimberly lives in Royston with his wife and three children.

 |(RV) Georgia Gwinnett College||6|